uttomroy/ycs5-pricing-api-spec/docs/los-pricing.md

 when you made a request, any booking date that made in 4-6 will use rule B instead of A ( for instance,. if traveller book for a property with 1 date lenght of stay, they will get a rate of USD 10200.00 )

 ### Overlapping rule
+Given you got a situation where you want to update the price with same identifier ( in this document, I means that it got same roomTypeId, propertyId and occupancy)

 The last rule will take priority, please check the scenario below